xyzruben/steward/docs/TIER4_UPGRADE_PLAN.md

 ## 1. Agent Role & Responsibilities

-**Steward’s Financial Assistant Agent** will serve as an intelligent, conversational interface for users to:
+**Steward's Financial Assistant Agent** will serve as an intelligent, conversational interface for users to:
 - Accept natural language queries about spending, trends, anomalies, and summaries
 - Interpret intent and parameters using OpenAI function calling
 - Query, aggregate, and analyze receipt/expense data from the database